On the Sample Complexity of Learning for Blind Inverse Problems: Empirical reconstruction of

-As already discussed after Theorem~\ref{th:main_aprrox_and_sampling}, the first term in the bound, known as the convergence rate, is very classical for the non-blind setting and represents the effect that should be expected from the noise given the regularity of the problem.
-In this bound, the regularization term $\lambda$ has a detrimental effect as it acts as a perturbation to the true LMMSE described in~\eqref{eq:LMMSE-B}.
-The parameter $\alpha$ of the source condition dictates the rate of convergence with the power $\frac{\alpha}{\alpha+1}$, which gets better (when $\beta + \lambda \leq 1$) the bigger $\alpha$ is.
+The first term in~\eqref{eq:approx_bound}, shows the convergence rate.
+It is very classical in standard (non-blind) settings and represents the effect that should be expected from the noise given the regularity of the problem.
+In this bound, the regularization term $\lambda$ has a detrimental effect as it acts as a perturbation to the true LMMSE in~\eqref{eq:LMMSE-B}.
+The parameter $\alpha$ of the source condition dictates the rate of convergence with the power $\frac{\alpha}{\alpha+1}$, which gets better (for $\beta + \lambda \leq 1$) the bigger $\alpha$ is.

-The second term, which is novel due to the blind setting, encodes the impact of the randomness of the forward operator.In the non-blind setting, $\Vari{\varsigma_i} = 0$, which cancels this second term and gives us the classical non-blind inequality, making this blind bound a generalization of the non-blind one.
+The second term, is unusual due to the blind setting.
+It encodes the impact of the randomness of the forward operator.In the non-blind setting, $\Vari{\varsigma_i} = 0$, which cancels the term and entails the classical non-blind results comprising of only the noise term, making~\eqref{eq:approx_bound} a generalization.
 The role of $\alpha$ for this second term is different, as $\Expect{}{\varsigma_i^2}^{\alpha}$ can grow exponentially with $\alpha$.
-This means that for such source condition in the blind case, there is a trade-off between the two terms in the bound given by the $\alpha$ term, where in the non blind case, the higher the $\alpha$, the better.

-The second term depends on $\frac{\Vari{\varsigma_i}}{\Expect{}{\varsigma_i^2}}$, where the the impact of the operator uncertainty is given by how fast the variance of each singular value reduces with respect to its second moment.
+Differently from the non-blind case, there is therefore a trade-off between the two terms in the bound given by the $\alpha$ term, whereas usually in the non blind case, the higher the $\alpha$, the better.
+Note that more precisely, such term depends on $\frac{\Vari{\varsigma_i}}{\Expect{}{\varsigma_i^2}}$, where the the impact of the operator uncertainty is given by how fast the variance of each singular value changes with respect to its second moment.
 In essence, for large singular values, the effect of the variance will be reduced as the term will be dominated by the scaled magnitude $\Expect{}{\varsigma_i^2}^{\alpha}$, while for lower singular values, the effect of the variance will become more important and the dominating term will be $\frac{\Vari{\varsigma_i}}{\Expect{}{\varsigma_i^2}}$.
-The main limitation here is clearly the exponential effect of $\alpha$ on this second term, which very quickly make it much bigger than the noise term, even for singular values with values close to 1.
-This indicates clearly that the main source of error under this blind setting is due to the randomness of the operator and not anymore to the noise.
+The main limitation here is clearly the exponential effect of $\alpha$ on this second term, which very quickly makes it much bigger than the noise term, even for $\varsigma\approx 1$.
+This indicates that the main source of error in the this blind setting is due to the randomness of the operator rather than the noise.